-Multiple myeloma (MM), or plasma cell myeloma is a rare type of cancer caused by the proliferation of B cell lymphocytes (known as plasma cells) a type of blood cell responsible for the production of antibodies.
-The condition is derived by a clonal population of cells, which have all descended from one single plasma cell, and all have exactly the genetic make-up.
+Multiple myeloma (MM), or plasma cell myeloma is a rare type of cancer.
+Caused by the proliferation of B cell lymphocytes, a type of blood cell responsible for the production of antibodies.
+The disease derives from a clonal population of cells, which all descend from one single plasma cell, and all have exactly the genetic make-up.
 As the cancerous cells multiply they take up room in the bone marrow, where there is no longer space to produce normal blood cells.

 Plasma cells produce a class of proteins known as immunoglobulins, which most of us know as antibodies.
 The resulting tumour secretes large amounts of an immunoglobulin known as a paraprotein (also known as monoclonal or myeloma protein), this condition is known as hyperglobulinemia (high immunoglobulins in the blood).
 Because the increasing concentration of immunoglobulin belongs to a class of serum proteins called gamma globulins and due to their uniform composition, the cat is said to have ‘monoclonal gammopathy’.
 The overabundance of immunoglobulin in the blood causes multiple problems, it thickens the blood, turning it to sludge, which over time damages the kidneys.